University of Minnesota Collaborations

 This tool allows UMN researchers to find a research collaborator by searching topics and profiles generated through the Scopus publication database.

 Center for Magnetic Resonance Research

-The Department of Orthopaedic Surgery has a strong relationship with the Center for Magnetic Resonance Research.
+The Department of Orthopaedic Surgery has a strong relationship with the Center for Magnetic Resonance Research (CMMR).
 The CMRR is home to some of the most advanced MR instrumentation in the world.
-A group of collaborators from Orthopaedic Surgery and CMRR meets monthly to discuss current projects and strategize on grant submissions.
+A group of collaborators from Orthopaedic Surgery and CMRR meets monthly to discuss current projects and develop a strategy for grant submissions.
 If you are interested in joining this group, please contact Kristin Mathson for the next meeting date.
 Below is a list of some of the individuals at CMRR who have collaborated with the Department of Orthopaedic Surgery.

 - Jutta Ellerman, MD, PhD, is a musculoskeletal radiologist who specializes in clinical and basic science research to improve MR imaging of musculoskeletal conditions.
 She has collaborated with Orthopaedic Surgery on the development of new MRI sequences for the characterization of healthy and injured soft tissue.

 - Casey Johnson, PhD, has worked with Orthopaedic Surgery on imaging of local necrosis in Legg-Calve-Perthes patients as well as imaging the state of healing of the meniscus.

 The School of Public Health is a premier internationally recognized academic group studying a variety of conditions.
 Past work with the Department has centered on hip fractures, treatments, and patient outcomes.
 More recent collaborations utilize cost analysis and strategies to maximize patient care in evolving health care systems.